Rammstein: Relation to violent events

-Pekka-Eric Auvinen, the perpetrator of the Jokela school shooting in November 2007, also included Rammstein in one of his favorite bands.
+Pekka-Eric Auvinen, the perpetrator of the Jokela school shooting in November 2007, also included Rammstein as one of his favorite bands.
 However, he noted that the music among other things was not to blame for his decisions.

 Elliot Rodger, the perpetrator of the Isla Vista killings in May 2014, was also a fan of Rammstein according to his YouTube records.
 On a lyric video of Mein Herz brennt, Rodger wrote: "[G]reat song to listen to while daydreaming about being a powerful ruler".
 Even though Rodger wrote in his manifesto that he wished to become a dictator and punish all the people who rejected him, there was no direct link found between the band's music and the killing spree.
 Santa Barbara police later confirmed that Rodger's main motivations were sexual and social rejection.

 The Trollhättan school attack perpetrator, Anton Lundin Pettersson, used a manipulated version of the band's logo that added Nazi Germany's eagle on his Facebook page.